-Sharp creates two improvisations, “Noospheric” for saxophone triggering electronic and percussion samples and “Spliny Thicket” on his original eight-string guitar that also triggers samples and is processed digitally.
+In this RTV episode we talk with Eliott Sharp about his musical process and listen to this piece “Noospheric” for saxophone, triggering electronic and percussion samples and “Spliny Thicket” on his original eight-string guitar that also triggers samples and is processed digitally.

 In the interview, Sharp relates how mathematics in his music changed the way he heard tuning and structure.
 He describes “Syndicate,” a score played by his orchestra Carbon based on 144 composed fragments and a set of rules that has to do with lateral transmission of information, like the activity of flocking birds, African choir drumming, or large-scale quantum interchange.
 He draws a parallel between musical performance and Douglas Hofstader’s concept of the “meme,” or an idea as a virus introduced into the world.